- Hi there! I am Yash Shah, a Mumbai-based Chartered Accountant, and proprietor of a CA practice, YRS & Co.

-- Migration/setup on cloud-based accounting solutions and remote bookkeeping services such as Zoho, Quickbooks, Wave, Xero and more.
+- Migration/setup on cloud-based accounting solutions and remote bookkeeping services such as Zoho, Quickbooks, Wave, Xero, and more.
 Again, the intent is not to sell a particular product to the customer, but to be a partner in their day-to-day operations and solving their real-life problems.
-Believe it or not, there is a sizeable business population across the world which still uses desktop-based solutions, hence there is a huge scope of digitisation.
+Believe it or not, there is a sizeable business population across the world that still uses desktop-based solutions, hence there is a huge scope for digitization.

 Truly and truly, being an entrepreneur is never easy, but I can promise that discipline, good strategy, and persistence can pay off.

-In fact, I were to go back in time, I would have started on my own 10-12 years back as starting my own allows me to work on something new more often and the sky is the limit for experimenting.
+In fact, if I was to go back in time, I would have started on my own 10-12 years back as starting my own allows me to work on something new more often and the sky is the limit for experimenting.

 The pleasure is beyond imagination when assignments are executed successfully.
 Also, it is very rewarding commercially once you have proved yourself.

 If you are thinking of starting on your own, the first step is to identify your area of expertise and calculate the total addressable market (TAM) and the amount of business you can generate conservatively.

 The second step is to devise a plan B in case of any contingency.
 It is important to have a cushion to fall on when things do not go as planned.

 The third step is to determine how you can keep variable costs as low as possible.
 Clients want service first rather than a swanky office.